Peru

 Implementation

-• Defenders were trained and given access to RFCx monitoring system to organize and coordinate responses/interventions as forensic evidence.
+• Defenders were trained and given access to the RFCx monitoring system to organize and coordinate responses/interventions as forensic evidence.

 • Expected decline in destructive/illegal activity and safer operation for park guards